About Hereafter Partners

 Leslie began her career in the creative arts world—supporting the mission of San Francisco Opera by creating immersive experiences for established donors and the culturally curious alike.
 She transferred this ability to the educational travel field on the tour operator side of the business, creating itineraries, negotiating with suppliers, developing marketing strategies, and managing operations on the ground for such clients as National Geographic, the Smithsonian Institution, Lindblad Expeditions, and Harvard University and even found herself as part of a consulting delegation to HRH Prince Sultan bin Salman bin Abdul Aziz of the Saudi Commission from Tourism and National Heritage.
 After helping to navigate her company through the post-9/11 travel industry crisis and livinginternationally to earn her MBA in international business, Leslie was sought by Princeton University to resuscitate a flagging educational travel program.
 She built, scaled, and managed Princeton Journeys, which, under her 12-year tenure, became one of the preeminent alumni travel programs in the U.S. Throughout the majority of her time as Executive Manager of Princeton Journeys, she concurrently directed all educational activities and programs for alumni and friends of the University, developing with faculty across a variety of disciplines a multi-channel program of online, on-campus, and travel-related educational opportunities for a community of life-long learners.

 Wanting to “walk the talk” of perpetual learning, she enrolled in a Ph.D. program in media psychology.
 Fascinated by how we shape and are shaped by the variety of media we both consume and create, her research has looked at everything from what kind of social influence was at work in the ALS Ice Bucket Challenge and other fundraising schemes, whether teens take selfies as a means of communicating or because of innate narcissism, and what effects the Broadway phenomenon Hamilton may have on urban adolescents’ internalization of national identity.
-Given her academic knowledge in behavioral science and her acumen at starting new ventures, Leslie was tapped to launch the new Kahneman-Treisman Center for Behavioral Science & Public Policy in Princeton’s Woodrow Wilson School for Public and International Affairs.
+Given her academic knowledge in behavioral science and her acumen at starting new ventures, Leslie was tapped to launch the new Kahneman-Treisman Center for Behavioral Science & Public Policy in Princeton’s School for Public and International Affairs, and, later, the Princeton Forward Fest ideas festival.

 Her passion, however, lies in taking others on journeys—both physical and metaphorical.
 She loves collaborating with experts in all fields to create experiences to move people, to bring them together in a sense of shared purpose, and to take them from one state of understanding to another.
 With her super-power of being able to see both the forest and the trees, she can not only envision the touchpoints on that journey but also bring that vision to reality and produce life-changing experiences for whomever organizations need to engage.